-Recent credit concerns and related turmoil in the energy sector have had an impact on our business and access to capital, and we may face additional challenges if economic and financial market conditions worsen.
+Recent credit concerns and related turmoil in the energy sector and disruption to the broader economy have adversely impacted our business and access to capital, and we may face additional challenges if these economic and financial market conditions persist or worsen.
+The materially adverse impacts of the COVID-19 pandemic on public resources, industrial output, employment, consumer spending, international trade, transportation networks, travel, financial markets, investor confidence and governmental priorities are significant.
 The weakened economic conditions also may adversely affect the collectability of our trade receivables.
 For example, our accounts receivable are primarily from purchasers of our oil, natural gas and NGL production and other exploration and production companies that own working interests in the properties that we operate.
 This industry concentration could adversely impact our overall credit risk because our customers and working interest owners may be similarly affected by changes in economic and financial market conditions, commodity prices and other conditions.
 Further, a credit crisis and turmoil in the financial markets in the future could cause our commodity derivative instruments to be ineffective in the event a counterparty is unable to perform its obligations or seeks bankruptcy protection.

-Due to these factors, the Company cannot be certain that funding, if needed, will be available to the extent required, or on acceptable terms, or at all.
+Due to these and other factors, the Company cannot be certain that funding, if needed, will be available to the extent required, or on acceptable terms, or at all.
 If we are unable to access funding when needed on acceptable terms, we may not be able to implement our business plans, meet our capital commitments, take advantage of business opportunities, respond to competitive pressures or refinance our debt obligations as they come due, any of which could have a material adverse effect on our business, financial condition, cash flows and results of operations.